 Because perfusion (and reperfusion) is a good thing, it is only the phase of turning white or blue (or both) that meets the diagnostic criteria for Raynaud's.

 Raynaud's occurs in 3 to 5% of the general population; however, more than 80% of patients with Raynaud's do not have a connective tissue disease or other serious illness.
 Scleroderma: Symptoms and Complications.
 University of Maryland Medical Center.

 When Raynaud's appears by itself, without any other medical condition, it is called Raynaud's Disease.
 When it appears along with autoimmune diseases such as Scleroderma, Systemic Lupus Erythematosus, and Rheumatoid Arthritis, it is called Raynaud's Phenomenon (or, Secondary Raynaud's.)

 In primary Raynaud's, the blood vessels return to normal afterwards.
-However, in Raynaud's with Scleroderma there may be blood vessel scarring which can make medication ineffective.
+However, in Raynaud's with scleroderma there may be blood vessel scarring which can sometimes make medication ineffective.
 Digital (Finger) Ulcers are caused by the lack of oxygen to skin cells.